sibicramesh/Advanced-Software-Engineering-Assignments-FL2016/README.md

 LAB 2: https://github.com/sibicramesh/LAB2
 LAB 1: https://github.com/sibicramesh/LAB1

-Note: These folders contain projects from the repositories in the list of repositories tab.
+Note: The folders in this repository contains projects from the repositories in the list of repositories tab.
 The commit details can be found in their respective repositories